bwllc/openopc/README.txt

 barry_b@users.sourceforge.net

-While I cannot always guarantee a quick response, I eventually respond to all e-mails and will do my best to slove any issues which are discovered.
+While I cannot always guarantee a quick response, I eventually respond to all e-mails and will do my best to solve any issues which are discovered.

 Thanks for using OpenOPC for Python!